 Per Dallas County, probation is a way for people convicted of a crime to serve out their sentence without having to go to jail.
 In Texas, it is also called community supervision.
 Probation may involve:

-- Paying restitution to the victims of the criminal action
+- Paying restitution to the victims of a criminal action

 - Paying court fees to reimburse the legal system for the cost of prosecuting you